Jeong-Eul/NeuralSplineFlow-1D/README.md

 ## Neural Spline Flow for 1 dimension probability density estimation

-The easiest way to get started using this code is probably by checking out the notebook [`tutorial.ipynb`](https://github.com/Jeong-Eul/NeuralSplineFlow-1D/blob/main/tutorial.ipynb).
+The easiest way to get started with this code is by checking out the notebook [`tutorial.ipynb`](https://github.com/Jeong-Eul/NeuralSplineFlow-1D/blob/main/tutorial.ipynb).
+This tutorial outlines the process of estimating the potential outcomes for a specific treatment option by first clustering the potential outcome dataset based on each patient's tumor volume at previous time points.
+Patients are grouped according to the severity of their condition, and a specific patient subgroup is then selected for detailed analysis.

-Pytorch implementation of Neural Spline Flow 1D which is expanded the implementation the paper "Neural Spline Flows" by Conor Durkan, et al.
+This is a PyTorch implementation of Neural Spline Flow for 1D distributions, extended from the original paper "Neural Spline Flows" by Conor Durkan et al.

-The example dataset used in this protocol is predicted cancer potential outcome (processed_potential_outcomes.csv) which is potential outcome of cancer volume for assigned treatment option (1: not treated, 2: Chemo only, 3: Radio only, 4: Chemo + Radio)
+The example dataset used in this repository is data/processed_potential_outcomes.csv, which contains the potential outcomes of cancer volume under different treatment options:

+1: Not treated

+2: Chemotherapy only

+3: Radiotherapy only

+4: Chemotherapy + Radiotherapy

-Below example, I have implemented some toy example distribution to identify 1D NeuralSplineFlow still estimate a complicate distribution shape.
-The number of bins are set to *10* for all experiments.
-The learning rate, number of iterations and other hyperparameter used are given by the experiment script file (nf_spline.sh).
-Set the hyperparameters of the normalising flow in `nf_spline.sh` and run to reproduce these results.
+In the example below, I implemented a toy distribution to verify that 1D Neural Spline Flow can still capture complex distributional shapes.
+The number of bins is set to 10 for all experiments.
+The learning rate, number of iterations, and other hyperparameters are defined in the script file `nf_spline.sh`.
+To reproduce the results, simply set the hyperparameters in `nf_spline.sh` and run the script.

-The yoy experiments highlight the flexibility of normalising flows by showing that they can transform a standard Gaussian into skewed, mixture distribution and sin+noise.
+These toy experiments demonstrate the flexibility of normalizing flows by showing how they can transform a standard Gaussian into various complex target distributions, including skewed distributions, mixtures, and sinusoidal patterns with noise.

-The animations of potential outcome distribution are added to show how the normalising flow gradually expands and contracts the input space into the desired target density.
-By feeding samples from a standard bivariate Gaussian into the trained flow network, we can draw new samples from the target density.
+Animations of the learned potential outcome distributions are included to visualize how the normalizing flow gradually expands and contracts the input space to match the desired target density.
+By feeding samples from a standard Gaussian into the trained flow network, we can generate new samples from the target distribution.

 | Skewed | Mixture | Sin+Noise |